 - Provides your customers with information and documents related to your products and services

 By knowing how your business operates, you can analyze which of your business processes can be moved online.

-Once you determine your website's goals and parameters, you can decide how to build it.
+Once you determine your goals for the website and know its parameters, you can decide how to build it.
 To develop it internally, first evaluate your developer's skills.
 If you want to use an external source, you need proposals from other website developers.

 You may decide from a wide range of options:

 - Purchase low-cost software and create a simple website internally